dreadwarrior/restlet1-di/README.md

 starting and stopping the Restlet application.
 An abstract method allows use-case- or test-specific dependency configuration.
 See [IntegrationTest](src/test/java/de/dreadlabs/IntegrationTest.java) and [HelloWorldTest](src/test/java/de/dreadlabs/examplefeature/HelloWorldTest.java).

+---

+**Note**

+Before using this approach, make sure you understand the application's bootstrapping process.
+Check which additional classes and / or packages are registered.
+For example, application-specific exception mappers could be registered either by the class-based or package-based registration process.

+This is required in order to get reliable integration tests which lean towards the production configuration of the application.

+---

 A more sophisticated approach, by using JUnit initializer tooling, would be possible.
 This would allow better control for _arrange_ steps in specific test methods.